TL;DR:

 Why Is Ad Exchange Important?
 When Did It Start?

-In fact, those were historical months since the click-through rate was averaging 44% — something today's advertisers would kill for compared to their meager 0.08% for programmatic display ads as of 2024.
+In fact, those were historical months, since the click-through rate averaged 44%, something today's advertisers would kill for, compared to their meager 0.08% for programmatic display ads as of 2024.

 Even though these pioneers in advertising enjoyed enormous click-through rates, the whole process was tiresome, slow, and inefficient.
 You can imagine how taxing this would have been for modern websites with 200+ ad campaigns running simultaneously, targeting distinct demographics and in different time zones.